jumbo-q/cartoon-camera/README.md

 # 📸 Cartoon Camera ✨

 A marker-based augmented reality camera app for the web!
-Powered by [AR.js](https://github.com/AR-js-org/AR.js), it's fast, lightweight, and works on any mobile or desktop browser with [WebGL](https://get.webgl.org/) and [WebRTC](https://webrtc.org/). 🤳
+Powered by [AR.js](https://github.com/AR-js-org/AR.js), it's fast, lightweight, and works on any mobile or desktop browse

 ![cartoon-camera.png](page%2Fassets%2Fcartoon-camera.png)

+the picture is created by Stable Diffusion

 ## Asset Paths 📁